 As JourneyApps is nearing the launch of OXIDE, our next-generation IDE, we are exploring the “dreams versus reality” of low-code, and showing how the industry can chart a more enlightened course for software development.
 This is part 2 of the series.
 You can read part 1 here.

-In part 1 of our series, Low-Code and the Road to Software Enlightenment, I wrote that “As the low-code Kool-Aid is wearing off, many business and IT folks alike are starting to realize something that software thought-leaders have known for decades: In many scenarios, writing code is by far the most efficient and easy solution to a software problem, and there are countless everyday use cases where a low-code development tool is simply not the right tool for the job.”
+In part 1 of our series, Low-Code and the Road to Software Enlightenment, I wrote that “As the low-code Kool-Aid is wearing off, many business and IT folks alike are starting to realize something that software thought-leaders have known for decades: In many scenarios, writing code is by far the most efficient and easy solution to a software problem, and there are countless everyday use cases where a low-code/no-code development tool is simply not the right tool for the job.”

 This may seem like a controversial statement to some.
 You may be thinking: “Perhaps the perfect low-code platform just hasn’t been invented yet.
-Perhaps we are just waiting for an innovative company to build a breakthrough new low-code platform that allows not only simple apps, but even highly sophisticated and complex apps to be built easily and quickly using visual point-and-click tools”.
+Perhaps we are just waiting for an innovative company to build a breakthrough new low-code platform that allows not only simple apps, but even highly sophisticated and complex apps to be built easily and quickly using exclusively visual point-and-click tools”.

 I wish that were a possibility.
 But software researchers have been studying the art and science of software creation for decades, and around 40 years ago, many of the leading thinkers came to the conclusion that there are fundamental limitations to how much we can limit the complexity of software creation, or increase its productivity.
 They also found that visual software development tools inherently have serious drawbacks that cannot be wished away.